jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/Cluster/Expansion-Cluster.md

 #  Scaling

-The number of instances can be increased or reduced by scaling action.
+The user can increase the number of instances according to business needs by scaling action.

 ##  Operation Steps:
 ###  Step 1: Select the registration center to be operated